inkVerb/Verber/README.md

 		- 3 - aborted by user at prompt (changed mind, didn't type 'yes', etc.)
 		- 4 - failed attempt, such as a file not downloaded or login credentials rejected, thus cannot proceed
 		- 5 - unmet credentials (ie variables for a bash script are incomplete or incorrect)
-		- 6 - catostrophic error (something is wrong that shouldn't be possible, such as a script is messed up or something was changed manually-incorrectly)
+		- 6 - catostrophic error (something is wrong that shouldn't be possible, such as a script is messed up or something was changed manually-incorrectly, this error status is only for circumstances that creat a problem that didn't exist before, errors that notice a pre-existing problem should exit 0)
-		- 7 - already installed dilemma ('already installed' reports 7 only if it would cause a problem to continue, this is a mass-exit to avoid conflict.
+		- 7 - already installed dilemma ('already installed' reports 7 only if it would cause a problem to continue, this is a mass abort exit status to avoid conflict.
 A benign 'already installed' will exit 0)
 		- 8 - unmet dependency (the basic 'do your homework' message: something else should have been done first, but can't be complete automatically)
 	B. If statements, checks, and inclusions
 		1. Scripts are organized to keep file size small and to standardize system-wide jobs, not to be fool-proof for lazy programming or new users.